 - Affiliate Marketing Strategies to Increase Your Commissions

 Digital Fodder isn’t the only blog/authority site in town.
 Search for other passionate affiliates and online marketers who discuss strategies, tips, and tricks.

 There are many YouTubers with videos about affiliate marketing.
 Search for affiliate marketing, affiliate marketing training, affiliate marketing for beginners, and affiliate marketing success to learn more.

-It’s difficult to discern fact from fiction on self-publishing platforms like Udemy and Skillshare.
+It’s difficult to discern legit marketers from fakes on self-publishing platforms like Udemy and Skillshare.
 However, those platforms offer many free and paid courses.
 Most other online learning sites stay clear of affiliate marketing training.
 A search for “affiliate marketing” on Udemy produced over 250 results.

 Affiliate Software Companies